danielfrg/jupyter-flex/docs/reference.md

 ## Parameters

-To change the dashboard parameters tag one code cell with the `parameters`.
+To change the dashboard parameters tag one code cell with the `parameters` or `params`.

 | Param | Description | Default |
 |---|---|---|